| Title: | Geographical Risk Analysis Based on Habitat Connectivity |

 Optional. |

-This function retrieves the parameters and copies the parameter file to the specified output path.
+This function retrieves the list of parameters and saves a copy of the parameter file (of type .yaml) to the specified output path.

 out_path |